stevearrants/style/docs/Punctuation.md

 Use semicolons sparingly.
 They are difficult to see on some hand-held devices.
 Semicolons can sometimes confuse non-native English speakers.
 For example, in Greek you end a question with a semicolon.
-In Arabic a semicolon can denote a direct causal relationship between different phrases.
+In Arabic a semicolon denotes a direct causal relationship between different phrases.

 Try rewriting the sentence or paragraph to make it more readable.